Pre, Live, and Post tournament coverage provided at MAW’s “The Drop”.

 X. GENERAL RULES

-- A coin toss will decide the Home team during the round robin format.
+- A coin toss will decide the Home team during round robin.

 - The higher seeded team will be the Home team during the playoff rounds.